YouTube Without the Algorithm

 Workflow 1 — Store Incoming URLs

-Here’s the URL parsing code (Claude helped get this going quickly):
+Here’s the URL parsing code for reference:

 const items = $input.all();